The Manchurian Candidate

 |Domestic Gross: $65,955,630||Overseas Gross: $30,150,334|

 The Manchurian Candidate was dated for July 30, 2004 and the studio was hoping the 2004 presidential election would for some reason help bolster sales due to its subject matter.
 Gone was the controversial dark satire of the original picture’s politics and in was broad platitudes about a Halliburton type business being evil and profiteering off of war and having political influence.
-Beyond the notion that big business is bad, the movie was mostly apolitical and just a goofy studio thriller that failed to turn into a commercial hit.
+Beyond the notion that big business is bad, the movie was mostly apolitical, non-controversial and a standard Paramount thriller that failed to turn into a commercial hit.

 The overseas cume was just $30.1M, bringing the worldwide total to $96.1M.
 Paramount would see returned about $52.8M after theaters take their percentage of the gross, which would not cover their P&A expenses, or any of the production costs.